sigstore/sigstore-website/content/docs/what_is_sigstore.md

 ### What is the current status of the project

-As of time of writing [24/06/2021] we have a working transparency log (rekor), that is fully operation as a standalone service.
+As of time of writing [24/06/2021] we have a working transparency log (Rekor), that is fully operation as a standalone service.
 Files are available to run this in GKE.
 Work is now underway to mature the WebPKI (fuclio) and develop client tools for various package managers and upstream communities